MolSSI-Education/cpp_programming/01-07-homework2.md

 ## Individual Homework Assignment
 1. This should be completed by each group member individually (but you can discuss with your group). **Individual assignments are due one week after being assigned**.
 The due date for this assignment is **August 18, 2020**.

-Write a python script that estimates the value of $$\pi$$ by evaluating the following integral:
+Write a python script that estimates the value of $$\pi$$ by evaluating the following integral using Monte Carlo integration:

 $$ \int_{0}^{1} \frac{1}{1 + x^2} dx $$